lucasbertovic/lucasbertovic.github.io/_portfolio/portfolio-1.md

 ---

-**Mean-variance optimisation** (MVO) is a cornerstone of modern portfolio theory and investment management, offering a systematic approach to balancing risk and return.
-It was introduced by economist **Harry Markowitz** in his groundbreaking 1952 paper titled *"Portfolio Selection"*, for which he later won the Nobel Prize in Economics in 1990.
+Mean-variance optimisation (MVO) is a cornerstone of modern portfolio theory and investment management, offering a systematic approach to balancing risk and return.
+It was introduced by economist Harry Markowitz in his 1952 paper titled *"Portfolio Selection"*, for which he later won the Nobel Prize in Economics in 1990.
 This theory revolutionised the way investors think about risk and return, providing a mathematical framework to build portfolios that maximise returns for a given level of risk, or alternatively, minimise risk for a desired level of return.

-In this model, the objective is to select a mix of assets that **minimises the overall portfolio variance** for a given level of expected return, or conversely, **maximises the expected return** for a given level of risk.
+In this model, the objective is to select a mix of assets that *minimises the overall portfolio variance for a given level of expected return*, or conversely, *maximises the expected return for a given level of risk*.

-Harry Markowitz's **mean-variance optimisation** provides a formal method for selecting the optimal portfolio by considering the correlation between assets.
+Markowitz provides a formal method for selecting the optimal portfolio by considering the correlation between assets.
 Prior to this theory, investment decisions were often based on individual asset returns and risk, without taking into account the relationship between different assets.
-Markowitz's work integrated the concept of **diversification**, demonstrating how combining assets with low or negative correlation could reduce the overall risk of a portfolio, even if the individual assets themselves were quite volatile.
+Markowitz's work integrated the concept of diversification, demonstrating how combining assets with low or negative correlation could reduce the overall risk of a portfolio, even if the individual assets themselves were quite volatile.

-In this post, we will explore the mathematics behind mean-variance optimisation and demonstrate its practical application using Python.
-To start, let’s consider a portfolio consisting of two assets, **S1** and **S2**.
+In this post, we will explore the Markowitz/Mean-Variance Portfolio Optimisation and demonstrate its practical application using Python.
+To start, let’s consider an investment universe consisting of two assets, $S_1$ and $S_2$.

 Let the characteristics of these assets be as follows:

-- Asset **S1** has an expected return of 5% ($ \mathbb{E}[R_1] = 0.05 $) and a variance of 0.02 ($\sigma_1^2 = 0.02$).
+- Asset $S_1$ has an expected return of 5% ($ \mathbb{E}[R_1] = 0.05 $) and a variance of 0.02 ($\sigma_1^2 = 0.02$).
-- Asset **S2** has an expected return of 10% ($ \mathbb{E}[R_2] = 0.10 $) and a variance of 0.4 ($\sigma_2^2 = 0.4$).
+- Asset $S_2$ has an expected return of 10% ($ \mathbb{E}[R_2] = 0.10 $) and a variance of 0.4 ($\sigma_2^2 = 0.4$).

-These are the basic **return** and **risk** characteristics when investing solely in one of the two assets.
+These are the basic return and risk characteristics when investing solely in one of the two assets.
 But the core question we want to address is: *What are the return and risk characteristics of a portfolio that invests in both assets simultaneously?*

-Assume that the portfolio allocates a proportion $ w_1 $ of its capital to **S1** and a proportion $ w_2 $ to **S2**, where $ w_1 + w_2 = 1 $, and both weights are positive.
+Assume that the portfolio allocates a proportion $ w_1 $ of its capital to $S_1$ and a proportion $ w_2 $ to $S_2$, where $ w_1 + w_2 = 1 $, and both weights are positive.

 The expected return of this portfolio, denoted as $ \mathbb{E}[R_p] $, is simply the weighted sum of the expected returns of the individual assets.
 We can see this by applying the linearity of expectation.